fazlan-nazeem/code-review-checklist/general/formatting.md

       }
 ```

 * Do not add *unnecessary* empty newlines at the end of each line of code.
-Find a perfect balance on when to use them.
+Find a balance on when to use them.